qchen23/cavity_maskrcnn/README.md

 UNIX> python QC_bubble/bubble_detection.py --model model.h5 --output_dir out6 --dataset image_examples --rescale_list 512 1024 1536 2048 2560 3072

 ```
-Below images shows the results going from one rescale to six rescales.
-The left image significantly shows the importance of rescale methods.
+The below images show the results going from one rescale to six rescales.
+The left image significantly indicates the importance of rescaling methods.
 ![](./doc_images/rescale.png)

-On the downside, doing object detection on the same image with different sizes increase increases the running time.
-Thus, we also offer a parallel detection modeule (`QC_bubble/parallel_detection.py`) to ease this issue by processing multiple images in different processors/GUPs.
+On the downside, object detection on the same image with different sizes increases the running time.
+Thus, we also offer a parallel detection module (`QC_bubble/parallel_detection.py`) to ease this issue by processing multiple images in different processors/GUPs.
 The arguments `--model, --output_dir, --dataset` has the same meaning as `QC_bubble/bubble_detection.py`. `--processor` specifies the number of processors to process the entire dataset.
-This benifites a lot when your have access a lot of GPUs and many images to be detected.
+This benefits a lot when you have access to many GPUs and many images to detect.

 ```
 UNIX> python QC_bubble/parallel_detection.py